mangalam-research/salve/README.rst

 Then the code that parses the XML file to be validated should call `fireEvent()` on the `walker`.

-The file `tools/parse.js` contains an example of a rudimentary parser runnable in Node.js::
+The file `lib/salve/parse.js` contains an example of a rudimentary parser runnable in Node.js::

     $ node parse.js [rng as js] [xml to validate]

-The `[rng as js]` parameter is the RNG, simplified and converted to Javascript.
+The `[rng as js]` parameter is the RNG, simplified and converted to JavaScript.
 The `[xml to validate]` parameter is the XML file to validate against the RNG.

 Remember to call the `end()` method on your walker at the end of